Khalladi wind farm – pioneering private wind energy in Morocco

 Context

-By the end of 2014, Tom Teerlynck was mandated to lead the development of ACWA Power’s first wind power project—both in Morocco and across the company’s global portfolio.
-In alignment with Morocco’s national energy transition strategy, ACWA Power aimed to develop a 120 MW wind farm in the Rif Mountains near Tangier, taking advantage of one of North Africa’s most reliable wind corridors.
+By the end of 2014, ACWA Power appointed Tom Teerlynck to lead the development of its first-ever wind power project—both in Morocco and globally.
+The project, a 120 MW wind farm in the Rif Mountains near Tangier, aligned with Morocco’s national energy strategy.

 Khalladi was more than a first—it was a trailblazer.
 The project became one of the first privately developed wind farms in Morocco under Law 13-09, a regulatory framework enabling private producers to sell electricity directly to industrial clients via the national grid.
 While such frameworks are common in deregulated markets, this was a pioneering move in a country where the national utility was not only a system operator but also the de facto regulator—and where private investment in power was still viewed with skepticism.